tigerros/show-file-on-ireddit/README.md

 4. Click "Load unpacked" in the top-left corner.
 5. Select the folder.

-If you're wondering why I didn't publish it on the Chrome Web Store; You need to pay $5 to create a developer account.
+If you're wondering why I didn't publish it on the Chrome Web Store; you need to pay $5 to create a developer account.

 ### Firefox
 These add-ons might not be verified yet.